pgRouting/workshop/docs/basic/withPoints.rst

 .. rubric:: Solution

-* The query from `Exercise 1: Get the nearest edge`_ is used as the inner qyery for points.
+* The query from `Exercise 1: Get the nearest edge`_ is used as the inner query for points.
 * Using negative values to avoid conficts with vertices with the same value: